 Thank you Putnam for my copy of this book.
 All thoughts and opinions are my own.

 Three Sisters by Heather Morris

 Heather Morris did an outstanding job telling the story of three sisters who, against all the odds, survived the horrors of Birkenau together.

-Heather’s story telling is engaging and unputdownable despite the atrocities these sisters had to endure.
+Heather’s storytelling is engaging and unputdownable despite the atrocities these sisters had to endure.
 The way these women supported each other and saved each other was both heartbreaking and wonderful.
-I spent half the books crying tears of joy and happiness.
+I spent half the book crying tears of joy and happiness.
 This is one of the books about sisters that is extremely emotional.

 For more books about the Holocaust, check out this list.